 Private Sexual Health (GUM) Clinic in London

-At our private sexual health clinic, we take a different approach.
-All of our packages include in-person consultations, physical examinations, prescriptions and follow-up visits with highly experienced sexual health specialists.
-With decades of clinical expertise, our team is committed to delivering accurate diagnosis, treatment and care.
+At our private sexual health clinic, our packages include in-person consultations, physical examinations, prescriptions and follow-up visits with experienced GMC-registered doctors.
+Our team is committed to accurate diagnosis, treatment and care.

 If you're in London and looking for a private sexual health clinic that offers same-day STD testing, we're here to help.

 We only use laboratory-based PCR testing, which is considered the gold standard for detecting infections.
-This ensures fast, reliable results that guide the most suitable treatment options for your condition.
-All of our testing services are fully confidential.
-We never share your results with anyone.
-For complete discretion, you may use a pseudonym and choose to pay in cash.
+This supports reliable results that guide suitable treatment options for your condition.
+Our testing services are confidential: your results are shared only with your consent or where the law requires.
+For added discretion, you may use a pseudonym and choose to pay in cash.

 This package is ideal for routine check-ups and covers the most common sexually transmitted infections.